ALICE SPRINGS NEWS,

 If true, I have a question I would ask you, please, to address.

-Given that our health is directly related to our diet, and given that the
+Given that our health is directly related to our diet, and given that

-exactly what are those stores selling?
+statistics, exactly what are those stores selling?

-We are what we eat, and I admit I am hoping to hear that you do not stock
+We are what we eat, and I admit I am hoping to hear that you do not

-the tonnage.
+sugar by the tonnage.

-If everyone with the responsibility for stocking staple food supplies could
+If everyone with the responsibility for stocking staple food supplies

-the street.
+store across the street.
 There isn’t one.

-This monopoly provides an ideal opportunity to educate as well as to profit,
+This monopoly provides an ideal opportunity to educate as well as to

-to lead as well as to profit, to do so much more than just profit.
+profit, to lead as well as to profit, to do so much more than just

 The economic heresy I am suggesting is that the true bottom line is not

 the store’s annual profit and loss statement.
-The true bottom line
+The true bottom

 is the community mortality rate.